MullinsLab/phylobook/README.md

 Save any permission changes and then click "VIEW SITE" in the upper right corner to return to the main Phylobook site project list.

+Note: Phylobook can have fairly large POST requests when dealing with large samples.
+If you are using a reverse proxy server it should be configured to accept POST requests of at least 2M

 ---------